-Flight to Freedom 2018
+Flight to Freedom Re-Enactment

-February 8 – 10, 2018, 9 a.m. to 3 p.m. at Fort Mose
+Thursday, April 28, to Saturday, April 30, 2022 | 9 a.m. to 3 p.m. at Fort Mose

-The annual event takes place during February in commemoration of Black History Month and features historical demonstrations and guided walks along the park's Freedom Trail, which represents the journey of escaping slaves from coastal Carolina to Spanish Florida.
+Activities include historical demonstrations and guided walks along the park's Freedom Trail, which represents the journey of escaping slaves from coastal Carolina to Spanish Florida.

-For more information, call (904) 823-2234 or visit here.
+For more information, call (904) 823-2232 or visit here.

 Where: Fort Mose State Park is located at 15 Fort Mose Trail, just north of St. Augustine's historic district.

 Fort Mose is the site of the first legally sanctioned free African settlement in what is now the United States.
-The settlement was chartered by the Spanish governor of Florida in 1738, and was called Gracia Real de Santa Teresa de Mose.
+The settlement was chartered by the Spanish governor of La Florida in 1738 and was called Gracia Real de Santa Teresa de Mose.
 It served as a haven for those fleeing slavery from the English colonies in the Carolinas.
 Fort Mose has been recognized for its national significance and was designated a National Historic Landmark in 1994.